terratenff/vrp-gen-alg/variables/parameter_settings/README.md

 #### vrp_maximum_route_distance

 Maximum route distance functions in a similar manner when compared to maximum route time.
-The distance that a vehicle travels is collected from the cost matrix (making that a distance matrix).
+The distance that a vehicle travels is collected from the cost matrix.
 If a vehicle's route is too long in terms of distance, then the solution that it's part of becomes invalid.
 Setting this parameter to None removes the constraint by making maximum distance infinity.

 #### vrp_distance_time_ratio